quocbao19982009/Todo-App/README.md

 ## General Information

-Thisis a Todo Application that use Firebase API, React with TypeScript.
+This is a Todo Application that use Firebase API, React with TypeScript.
+The app can Add, Delete and Edit todo.
+Todo can be sorted by Complete or Active.

 Live: https://todo-app-16d97.web.app/

-Note: This is a pratice project.
 ## Technologies

 - React